Quikkster/FableAzzaiW4x/mods/FableAzza/README.md

 * execs the server config file which sets up all the gamemode settings. (scorelimit, timelimit, bounces, elevators, etc.)<br />

 ### `!instant start azza.bat`
-* opens up a terminal cmd box that allows you to enter a mapname of your choice or press ENTER to enter in Highrise as a default
+* opens up a terminal cmd box that allows you to enter specific settings before it boots up the game `MAPNAME: a mapname of your choice or press ENTER to enter in Highrise as a default` `EB Strength: enter a value 0-8 for the EB strength of your choice or press ENTER to enter in 150 as a default` `EB Delay: enter a value 0-6 for the EB delay time of your choice or press ENTER to enter in 0 (off) as a default`
 * opens up iW4x
 * skip the iW4x intro cutscene
 * auto launches the mod